Eugene-Melbourne/-HTTP_client-/README.md

 * Send custom HTTP headers
 * Erroneous HTTP response codes (e.g. 4xx, 5xx) throw an exception
 * Any JSON conversion errors throw an exception
+* Send JSON payloads
+* All JSON payloads can be passed in as associative arrays

 #### Example of use